oracle-livelabs/em-omc/enterprise-manager/odb-21c/dba-essentials/manage-pdb/provision-pdb/provision-pdb.md

 	[](include:n-db-login-opt)

 1. On the PDB Creation page, select the option *Clone an Existing PDB*.
 This option creates a clone of an existing PDB.
-    The page displays the default option *Full Clone* selected.
+	Select the *Full Clone* option, if not already selected.

     For creating a clone, you need to specify a **Source PDB**.
 Click on the magnifier icon next to this field to search and select the source PDB.
 The values may differ depending on the system you are using.